dnordstrom/mrnordstrom.com/_posts/2011-11-28-part-2-writing-nijs-javascript.markdown

 - nijs
 - codereview
 ---
 [Last time](http://mrnordstrom.com/2011/11/27/part-1-writing-nijs-javascript/) we talked about JavaScript as a beautiful but often misunderstood language.
 Today we'll review our first piece of code; _a simple foundation_ we'll later add more features to.
-We'll start with just a few snippets, simplified from the commented JSLint-valid source is available in the [GitHub repository](https://github.com/dnordstrom/NI.JS).
+We'll start with just a few snippets, simplified from the commented JSLint-valid source available in the [GitHub repository](https://github.com/dnordstrom/NI.JS).

 You can find useful references at the bottom of this post.